desteves/ai-chat-app/README.md

 # AI Chat Application Demo

-Chat application that uses OpenAI + Pinecone.
+AI Chat application that uses OpenAI + Pinecone.
 Monitored by New Relic.
-Deployed with Pulumi on AWS.
+Deployed by Pulumi on AWS.

 ## Pre-requisites